How to Become a Certified Yoga Teacher

 RYT and CYT certifications are essentially the same, except an RYT cert means the instructor is officially registered with Yoga Alliance.

-A group of yoga teachers are attending a certification class at a local studio.
+A group of yoga teachers are attending a certification at a local studio.

 Certified Yoga Teacher (CYT)